Have you ever seen someone with circular dark

-So what is cupping therapy, and why would anyone want to do it?
+What is cupping therapy, and why would anyone want to do it?
 It looks painful, right?
 Cupping has been around for thousands of years dating back to early Egypt, China and Greece.
-It then spread through parts of Africa and Europe and was used by the natives of America.

 Cupping is not reserved for athletes but is a therapy used by all walks of life to relieve muscle tension, backaches, stiff neck and shoulders and other challenges brought on by stress, work and daily life.